cdoremus/deno-blog/posts/Testing_Fresh_Components,_Middleware_and_Handlers_with_fresh-testing-library.2023-10-15.md

 ## Rendering components under test

-The first thing you need in a `fresh-testing-library` test is a call the library's `render` function.
+The first thing you need in a `fresh-testing-library` test is a call to the library's `render` function.
 It is used to instantiate the component-under-test.
 Its first argument is required and is the JSX representation of a component including its props.